iocoo/iocoo.github.io/_posts/2016-01-01-learn-markdown.md

 ---
 author: GIGI WANG
-title: Over work on the First day of 2016
+title: Leaning Markdown-Over work on the First day of 2016
 layout: post
 date: 2016-01-01 16:22:00 +0800
 ---